 Sign-Up Bonus: Earn 30,000 bonus points when you make at least $3,000 in net purchases with the card within 90 days of account opening.

 Annual Fee: $0

 The Fine Print: To become a member of the Navy Federal Credit Union, you or one of your family or household members must have ties to the armed forces, Department of Defense or National Guard.

 If you’re a fan of IHG properties — which include Holiday Inn, Holiday Inn Express, InterContinental and others — you’ll want to consider Chase’s IHG Rewards Club Premier Credit Card.

-Highlights: Earn as much as 25 points for every dollar you spend at an IHG property if you are an IHG Rewards Club member.
-Here’s how it works: You can earn 10 points per dollar spent at any IHG property, plus an additional 15 points per dollar as an IHG Rewards Club member.
+Highlights: Earn as many as 40 points for every dollar you spend at an IHG property if you are an IHG Rewards Club member.
+Here’s how it works: You can earn 10 points per dollar spent for being an IHG member, plus an additional five points per dollar with Platinum Elite Status.
+And, in the first 12 months you have the card, you’ll earn an extra 25 points per dollar for a total of 40.
 Plus, you get a free night on every account anniversary and a free night on any stay of four or more nights.

-You can also earn two points per $1 spent on purchases at gas stations, grocery stores and restaurants, as well as one point per $1 spent on all other purchases.
+Earn four points per dollar on all other purchases in the first year, then two points per $1 spent on purchases at gas stations, grocery stores and restaurants, and one point per $1 spent on all other purchases.